Data Matrix: Data Matrix ECC 000–140

 Older versions of Data Matrix include ECC 000, ECC 050, ECC 080, ECC 100, ECC 140.
 Instead of using Reed–Solomon codes like ECC 200, ECC 000–140 use a convolution-based error correction.
 Each varies in the amount of error correction it offers, with ECC 000 offering none, and ECC 140 offering the greatest.
 For error detection at decode time, even in the case of ECC 000, each of these versions also encode a cyclic redundancy check (CRC) on the bit pattern.
 As an added measure, the placement of each bit in the code is determined by bit-placement tables included in the specification.
 These older versions always have an odd number of modules, and can be made in sizes ranging from 9 × 9 to 49 × 49.
 All symbols utilizing the ECC 000 through 140 error correction can be recognized by the upper-right corner module being the inverse of the background color. (binary 1).

 According to ISO/IEC 16022, "ECC 000–140 should only be used in closed applications where a single party controls both the production and reading of the symbols and is responsible for overall system performance."

 Standards

-Data Matrix was invented by International Data Matrix, Inc. (ID Matrix) which was merged into RVSI/Acuity CiMatrix, who were acquired by Siemens AG in October 2005 and Microscan Systems in September 2008.
+Data Matrix was invented by International Data Matrix, Inc. (ID Matrix) which was merged into RVSI/Acuity CiMatrix, who were acquired by Siemens AG in October 2005, Microscan Systems in September 2008, and Omron in 2017.
 Data Matrix is covered today by several ISO/IEC standards and is in the public domain for many applications, which means it can be used free of any licensing or royalties.